 Please contact us for more information.

 Many employers and Clarion alumni who recruit at Clarion are willing to give class presentations on topics that relate to your curriculum.
-Contact the Career Services Center, at 393-2323 or email firstname.lastname@example.org if you are interested in having an employer speak to your classes.
+Contact the Career Development Center, at 393-2323 or email email@example.com if you are interested in having an employer or alumni recruiter speak to your classes.
 Also, please let us know if you are bringing someone to campus to speak with your class or an RSO that you advise.

 A sampling of online resources is found at http://www.clarion.edu/277698/.
-Explore the CSC website to access online resources including narrated PowerPoint presentations, videos, podcasts, publications, and more!
+Explore the CDC website to access online resources including narrated PowerPoint presentations, videos, podcasts, publications, and more!